 Therefore, for these reasons, tongues have ceased since roughly the end of the first century when the greater bulk of The Diaspora would have been told of Christ and known about the new reality of the church which overturned society in a way never experienced: the indwelling of Christ in believers through the Spirit.

 As a final sub point, church history is eerily silent for tongues after the Apostles’ passing.
 Therefore, the modern phenomenon, which was so popular in the recent century, was not the biblical sign spoken of in Acts and 1 Corinthians.

 It’s been a while since I’ve read The Screwtape Letters by C.S.
 Lewis but the message is clear and needs hearing more today than ever.
 Whatever one may think of C.S.
 Lewis, his satire was incisive.
-This section quoted from Desiring God site is timely and gives a glimpse of Lewis’ skill.
+This sequel from Desiring God site is timely and gives a glimpse of Lewis’ original genius.

 This probable depiction of Caesar is relatively unknown in popular media:

 This depiction of the Ptolemaic Egyptian monarch is regarded as generally accurate by many:

 Here is a representation with some colored highlights of what some regard as genuine to his costume:

 (Allard Pierson Museum)